izavits/js-practice/README.md

 - [threeSumZero.js](./src/threeSumZero.js) - Given an array of integers, are there three elements *a,b,c* such that *a+b+c=0*?
 - [twoSum.js](./src/twoSum.js) - Given an array of integers, find two numbers that they add up to a specific target.
 - [wildcharMatch.js](./src/wildcharMatch.js) - Wildchar pattern matching with support for ? and *.
+## Support
+If you're having any problem, please raise an issue on GitHub.

+## Contributing
+PRs accepted.
+Some general guidelines:

+- Write a concise commit message explaining your changes.
+- If applies, write more descriptive information in the commit body.
+- Refer to the issue/s your pull request fixes (if there are issues in the github repo).
+- Write a descriptive pull request title.
+- Squash commits when possible.

+Before your pull request can be merged, the following conditions must hold:

+- All the tests passes (if any).
+- The coding style aligns with the project's convention.
+- Your changes are confirmed to be working.

+Small note: If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

+## License
+The project is licensed under the Apache-2.0 license.